github/codeql/docs/query-help-style-guide.md

 <sample src = "example-code-fixed.java" />
 </example>
 ```

+Note, if any code words are included in the `overview` and `recommendation` sections, they should be formatted with `<code> ... </code>` for emphasis.

 ## Including references

-You should include one or more references to provide further information about the problem that your query is designed to find.
+You should include one or more references, list formatted with `<li> ... </li>` for each item, to provide further information about the problem that your query is designed to find.
 References can be of the following types:

 ### Books